NIRSpec Target Acquisition

 Expected accuracies of approximately 20–60 mas (depends on relative astrometric accuracy of reference targets and science sources)

-The VERIFY_ONLY option, available only for IFU and MOS observations, relies only on guide star acquisition performed by the FGS to establish the telescope pointing.
+The VERIFY_ONLY option, available only for IFU and MOS observations, relies on guide star acquisition performed by the FGS to establish the telescope pointing.
 At the end of a visit, a verification image is taken with the MSA ALLOPEN configuration.
-Alternatively, a protective MSA configuration can be used to prevent persistence in subsequent science exposures.
-However, an MSA configuration other than ALLOPEN or ALLCLOSED will require an aperture position angle assignment entailing a planning process similar to MOS observation planning.
-That process requires the use of MPT to design an MSA configuration at the last pointing of every visit.
-For this reason, and because of increased demand on the scheduling system, the use of protected MSA configurations should be a last resort.
-It should also be noted that for the IFU, an image can be reconstructed from the data cube itself.
+Alternatively, if only images of the IFU slices are desired, the observation can be done with the ALLCLOSED configuration.
+It should also be noted that for the IFU, an image of the IFU field of view can be reconstructed from the spectroscopic data cube itself.
+The use of custom protected MSA configurations for VERIFY_ONLY are not supported at this time.

 |NONE||JWST Pointing Performance||The NONE option relies only on guide star acquisition performed by the FGS to establish the telescope pointing.
 This method is ideal for placing compact sources in the IFU aperture, or when using the MSA to place a long slit on extended objects.
 NONE can also be used for placing moving targets within the IFU aperture.
 This option is available for all science modes; however, the expected pointing accuracy may be inadequate for the narrow FSs or the MSA slits, so NONE should only be considered for use with moderately extended sources for those modes.|